 When Minnie Jones Coy passed away in 1952, the hospital had moved several times and grown to 74-beds.
 Community-minded physicians pooled their resources and bought the hospital from her estate, establishing it as a non-profit institution to improve the quality of care for everyone in the community.

-In 1954, the hospital officially changed its name from Jones Hospital to Tuality Community Hospital reflecting our mission to serve the community with quality clinical care and unparalleled service.
+The hospital officially changed its name in 1954 from Jones Hospital to Tuality Community Hospital reflecting our mission to serve the community with quality clinical care and unparalleled service.